ibm-cloud-docs/activity-tracker/reuse_resource_definitions.md

 # Reusing definitions of resources
 {: #reuse_resource_definitions}

 To avoid recreating definitions of views, boards, parsing templates, and exclusion rules, you can export these resources from a {{site.data.keyword.at_full}} instance as a JSON file.
-Then, you can import the definitions into other logging instances.
+Then, you can import the definitions into other auditing instances.
 {: shortdesc}

 This information applies only if you use an {{site.data.keyword.at_full}} [hosted event search offering](/docs/activity-tracker?topic=activity-tracker-service_plan).